hashicorp/packer/website/source/docs/templates/introduction.html.markdown

   information on what post-processors do and how they're defined, read the sub-section on [configuring post-processors in templates](/docs/templates/post-processors.html).

+* `min_packer_version` (optional) is a string that has a minimum Packer version that is required to parse the template.
+This can be used to ensure that proper versions of Packer are used with the template.
+A max version can't be specified because Packer retains backwards compatibility with `packer fix`.

 ## Example Template

 Below is an example of a basic template that is nearly fully functional.
 It is just